Best Kidney Stone Doctors in Dallas-Fort Worth

 Percutaneous Nephrolithotomy (PCNL)

 Large stones in the kidney often require surgical removal.
 Under general anesthesia, a half-inch incision is made in the back or side to allow a small telescope (nephroscope) to be inserted into the kidney where the stone is located.
 A small tool is passed through the nephroscope to break up the stone and suction it out in pieces.
-Occasionally, a temporary tube is left in the kidney overnight or for a few days to drain urine into a bag outside the body.
-Patients may stay in the hospital overnight or for a few days to recover.
-Patients are able to resume their normal activities after one or two weeks.

-We Are Your Kidney Stones Experts
+We Are Your Kidney Stone Experts

 Call for an Appointment